LawRato

 Can a married daughter be a part of HUF?

-Yes, a married daughter is considered a part of HUF.
+Yes, a married daughter is considered a coparcener in a Hindu Undivided Family (HUF).
 Prior to the 2005 amendment in the Hindu Succession Act, 1956, the daughter, on her marriage, ceases to be a member of her father's HUF and becomes a member of her husband's HUF.
 However, after the amendment the daughter married or unmarried, is now considered as co-parcener like a son.
 However, in her matrimonial house, she is treated as a member and not as a co-parcener of her Husband's HUF.
 Thus in event of partition of her Husband's HUF, she has one share in such property.

 What is the right of married women in a HUF property?